TravisWheelerLab/BATH/documentation/userguide/tutorial.md

 <details><summary>Practice 7: indexing a pHMM file and copying a single pHMM using bathfetch </summary>
 <p>

 If you only need to search with a single pHMM but it is located in a file with multiple pHMMs, you can save time by copying the desired pHMM to a new file using bathfetch.
 If the original file contains a large number of pHMMs, you may want to create an index file to speed up the fetch process.
-The following command will create the index file tRNA-proteins.fhmm.ssi for the BATH pHMM file created in Practice 4.
+The following command will create the index file tRNA-proteins.bhmm.ssi for the BATH pHMM file created in Practice 4.
 ```bash
    % bathfetch --index tRNA-proteins.bhmm
 ```